 Last year, Big Finish Productions announced Billie Piper’s return as Doctor Who companion Rose Tyler in a series of full-cast audio dramas exploring how the character, exiled to an alternate universe, returned to help the Doctor save the day for the entire multiverse.
 Today, that set is out.

-And “Rose Tyler: The Dimension Cannon” includes not only Rose and her parents Jackie (Camille Coduri) and Pete (Shaun Dingwall), but also alien investigator Clive Finch (Mark Benton), who appeared in Tyler’s very first TV episode, 2005’s “Rose,” which also relaunched Doctor Who on TV after a 16-yer absense.
+And “Rose Tyler: The Dimension Cannon” includes not only Rose and her parents Jackie (Camille Coduri) and Pete (Shaun Dingwall), but also alien investigator Clive Finch (Mark Benton), who appeared in Tyler’s very first TV episode, 2005’s “Rose,” which also relaunched Doctor Who on TV after a 16-yer absence.

 But things didn’t end well for poor old Clive Finch in our universe, so why not use the dimension-hopping concept to bring back an entertaining and useful character?